BruceRayWilson/rpi-lsm303dlh-mag-ros2-jazzy-dockerfile/README.md

 python compass.py
 ```

 Note: The default manufacturer is set to DFRobot.
-To use Adafruit sensors, edit the `MANUFACTURER` constant in `compass.py` to "Adafruit".
+To use Adafruit sensors, edit the `MANUFACTURER` constant in `compass.py` to "Adafruit"